stewmckendry/ai-delivery-framework/poc/test_data/docs/project_goals.md

-# 🐰 Project Goals – Easter Bunny Inc.
+# 🌌 Project Goals – LlamaExpress™

-We don’t just hop around—this is serious (egg) business.
-Below are our top goals as we scale the fluffiest logistics operation in the world.
+At LlamaExpress™, we boldly go where no pack animal has gone before.
+Here’s what we’re shooting for this quarter:

 ---

 ## 🎯 Goals

-1. **Deliver 1 Billion Eggs Before Sunrise**
+1. **Launch Llamas Into Low Earth Orbit**
-   - Why it matters: The kids are counting on us.
-Also, chocolate melts in the sun.
+   - Why it matters: SpaceX has rockets.
+We have fluff.
-   - Success = No child wakes up to an empty basket (or worse, raisins).

-2. **Optimize Bunny Hop Route Planning (BHRP)**
+   - Success = One small step for man, one giant leap for llama-kind.

+2. **Deliver Interplanetary Packages in Under 48 Hours**
-   - Why it matters: Every second counts when you have 6.2 million homes per hour.
+   - Why it matters: Mars residents deserve fast shipping too.
-   - Success = Route so smooth we break land-speed records… again.

-3. **Improve Egg Supply Chain**
-   - Why it matters: Last year we ran out of glitter eggs.
-The glitter riots were... unfortunate.
-   - Success = Fully stocked egg vault with no need to borrow from Santa.
+   - Success = Zero complaints from Martian customers (and Jeff Bezos).

-4. **Expand Global Bunny Workforce**
+3. **Develop Space-Grade Saddlepacks**
+   - Why it matters: Regular bags just float off.
+   - Success = Vacuum-sealed, zero-G-compatible, llama-approved cargo units.

+4. **Train Llamas in Zero-G Navigation**
-   - Why it matters: We can't keep working Peter Cottontail double shifts.
+   - Why it matters: Spinning uncontrollably is bad for morale.
-   - Success = At least one bunny per time zone, fully trained in stealth and sparkle.

-5. **Launch “Easterverse” Mobile App**
+   - Success = Llamas can moonwalk (literally) through docking stations.

+5. **Secure Galactic Trade Alliance Membership**
-   - Why it matters: Kids want to track the Bunny.
-Adults want coupons.
+   - Why it matters: Interstellar trade isn’t legal without it.
-   - Success = 5-star reviews, zero bugs, and absolutely no GPS on the North Pole.
+   - Success = Full diplomatic credentials… and maybe a Netflix deal.

 ---

-Fluffy goals.
-Fierce execution.
-Let’s hop to it. 🐣🚀
+We’re not just changing delivery.
+We’re reinventing *alpaca logistics in orbit*.
+Let’s blaze some trails.
+Or at least, leave hoofprints in the stars. 🌠